allamiro/stig-manager/README.md

 STIG MANAGER
 ---
-This guide provides instructions on how to set up STIG Manager using Docker and Docker Compose.
+This guide provides instructions on how to set up STIG Manager using Docker and Docker Compose and utilizing nginx proxy.
 Prerequisites